 - 2021 Investor’s Guide to the New Zealand Tech Sector, sponsored by Tātaki Auckland Unlimited

 - GridAKL, the city’s innovation campus in Wynyard Quarter.

 - The Interactive Aotearoa 2019 report published by the New Zealand Game Developers Association (NZGDA) shows the impact of interactive media and games on New Zealand’s economy and well-being.

 - The NZ Vision for Health Technology outlines how the government sees technology shaping the way New Zealanders ‘live well, stay well and get well’ in 2026.

-- For fintech, visit the New Zealand Financial Innovation and Technology Association (FinTechNZ) website.
+- For fintech, visit the New Zealand Financial Innovation and Technology Association (FinTechNZ) website and download the TIN 2022 New Zealand Fintech Insights report here.
 For a snapshot, see the NZ Fintech Ecosystem Map 2019 infographic.